 A Business Plan has been developed for the CMP which outlines the key components of the funding strategy for the CMP, including the cost of proposed actions, proposed cost-sharing arrangements, beneficiaries, and other potential funding mechanisms.
-Delivery of the Eurobodalla Open Coast CMP is estimated to cost approximately \$47 Million in capital and operational expenses over the 10 year CMP implementation period.
+Delivery of the Eurobodalla Open Coast CMP is estimated to cost approximately \$46.9 Million in capital and operational expenses over the 10 year CMP implementation period.

 The CMP actions are expected to be funded through Eurobodalla Shire Council and State Government contributions, monetary grants and volunteer works by community members and organisations.
-Eurobodalla Shire Council contribution is costed to be \$13.3 Million over 10 years, with anticipated State Government contributions of \$33.7 Million over 10 years.
+Eurobodalla Shire Council contribution is costed to be \$13.6 Million over 10 years, with anticipated State Government contributions of \$33.3 Million over 10 years.
+For all organisations identified, the actions are subject to the availability of resources, contestable grant program processes, funding allocations, policy and legislation changes and organisational and/or government priorities.